Onslaught (Marvel Comics): Origins

 Onslaught is a psionic entity created from the subconsciousness of Professor Charles Xavier and Magneto.
 During a battle between the X-Men and Magneto's Acolytes, Magneto used his powers to remove the adamantium from Wolverine's skeleton.
 Xavier used his telepathy to shut down Magneto's mind and render him catatonic.
-During the psionic contact, Magneto's anger, grief, and lust for vengeance entered Xavier's consciousness, mingling with every long-suppressed negative yearnings Xavier had endured during the last 30 years.
-This result created the being known as Onslaught.
+As Xavier and Magneto's minds were connected, their negative emotions combine and form into Onslaught.

 After gaining an independent body, Onslaught possesses Xavier and kidnaps him after being forced to leave his body.
 Onslaught also captures Nate Grey, intending to use his power to transform the human race into a collective consciousness.
 Several members of the Avengers and Fantastic Four sacrifice themselves to stop Onslaught by entering his energy field, causing him to be destroyed.
 It is later revealed that the heroes survived, but were transported to a pocket universe created by Franklin Richards and rendered amnesiac.
+The Avengers and the Fantastic Four return to their home universe, possessing only vague memories of their time in the other universe.